vikasmaturi/diabetic_severity/DR_Project_Git/DR_Analysis_Main.md

 ![](DR_Analysis_Main_files/figure-gfm/unnamed-chunk-21-1.png)<!-- -->

+NOTABLY: The decline in VA from 1 to 2 years seems to be larger in patients on public insurance relative to private insurance.
+Want to check 0 --> 1, 1 -->2 , and 0 --> 2 year differences by race and insurance status

 There are disparities in baseline VA that persist over time for Black and Hispanic patients as compared to White patients.
 The type of insurance appears to have strong correlation to the baseline VA, but